 - Medical pills and vitamin supplements may also get their white coating from titanium dioxide.

 - Piercing & Jewellery: for example watches and all types of body piercing.
-Fewer people are allergic to titanium than, for instance, to nickel.
+Fewer people are allergic to titanium then, for instance, to nickel.

 Do you suspect you have titanium hypersensitivity?

 If a health problem start after you have received a titanium implant it is possible that you are hypersensitive to titanium.
 You can take a MELISA test for titanium allergy through one of the clinics we cooperate with or send a sample to a laboratory.
 If you are planning to have a test before receiving a titanium implant it is advised to find out the exact composition of the implant.
 Vanadium, aluminium and other metals are sometimes added to improve the properties of titanium implants, and allergy to these metals can also be tested.

 How about studies?